wei2912/WiktionaryCrawler/README.md

 `subcats_bl` is a list of regular expressions which can be used to match subcategories that should be blacklisted.

-By default, no pages are blacklisted.
+By default, the following subcats are blacklisted:

+* Category:cmn.*
+* .* derived from Mandarin
+* .* in (simplified|traditional) script

+Note that this is specific to Chinese.

 ## `pages_bl`